tondralok/732A57-Database-Technology/README.md

 ## Lab 3
 The purpose of this lab is to arrive at an understanding of
-i) the Armstrong rules for deriving functional dependencies. ii) the attribute closure algorithm. iii) the BoyceCodd normal form (BCNF), and iv) the BCNF decomposition algorithm.
+* the Armstrong rules for deriving functional dependencies.
+* the attribute closure algorithm.
+* the BoyceCodd normal form (BCNF), and iv) the BCNF decomposition algorithm.

 ## Lab 4
 The objectives of this lab are to learn how to implement a database, get some hands on experience of MySQL procedures and more experience of basic MySQL queries learnt in previous labs.

-i) Modelling the Database.
+* Modelling the Database.
-ii) Implementation of the Database (writing store procedures, function and queries). iii) Testing and Expected Output using test script.
+* Implementation of the Database (writing store procedures, function and queries).
+* Testing and Expected Output using test script.